Man and daughter in Mongolia

 Below is a chart to show the significant characteristics of the Hmong and Mongolians.
 If you look at this chart, you can see that they have hardly anything in common.

-Language Hmong-Mien Language Altaic Language
+Language | Hmong-Mien Language | Altaic Language |

-No Migration – Mainly in Mongolia and Inner Mongolia (China)
+Migration | Migrated Out Of China Southward to Vietnam, Lao, Thailand, and Myanmar | No Migration – Mainly in Mongolia and Inner Mongolia (China) |

-No of People in China about 3 million About 5.9 million
+No of People in China | about 3 million | About 5.9 million |

-Population Outside China About 1.3 million (scattered around Southeast Asia and World)About 3.2 million people in Mongolia
+Population Outside China | About 1.3 million (scattered around Southeast Asia and World) | About 3.2 million people in Mongolia |

-You can clearly see that the Hmong and Mongols are very different groups.
+You can see that the Hmong and Mongols are very different groups.
 Everything from their language, religion, economy, lifestyle, and where they live is completely different.

 On the other hand, the Hmong live mainly in Southern China, Vietnam, Laos, Thailand, and Myanmar.
-They are known to be mountain people that settle up in the mountain areas and do a lot of planting on the mountainside.
+They are known to be mountain people who settle up in the mountain areas and do a lot of planting on the mountainside.
 They live in some temperate areas.

 In almost every way, the Hmong and Mongols are very different groups of people.
 They have very little in common except that their names may sound similar to many people.

-My Own Observations – Hmong and Mongolian People
+My Observations – Hmong And Mongolian People

 I have been to both Mongolia and many Hmong villages in North Vietnam.
 I can hardly think of any group of people as different as these two groups.